tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 081.md

 	- [[Silas]] is subtracting 1d4 from any saving throw he makes.
 	- For the next 9 days, [[Silas]] has resistance to radiant damage.
 - We do more preparation for a fight than we ever have.
+- We ambush a group of horse riders that enter the woods.
 -